kubernetes/website/content/en/docs/concepts/architecture/nodes.md

-In Kubernetes 1.4, we updated the logic of the node controller to better handle cases when a large number of nodes have problems with reaching the master (e.g. because the master has networking problem).
+In Kubernetes 1.4, we updated the logic of the node controller to better handle cases when a large number of nodes have problems with reaching the master (e.g., because the master has a networking problem).
 Starting with 1.4, the node controller looks at the state of all nodes in the cluster when making a decision about pod eviction.